 You may use no more than 5 minutes for each clip to demonstrate your ability to address the teaching practices required through the annotation titles.
-Please note that the length of your video is not the focus of the assessment; you can clearly demonstrate some practices-particularly for younger students-in less than 5 minutes.
+Please note that the length of your video is not the focus of the assessment; you can clearly demonstrate some practices in less than 5 minutes.
 Keep in mind that an assessor will watch only the first 5 minutes of video for each clip.